genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     DETAILS.SERVICE[1].HOST[1].NAME = genesisserv2
     DETAILS.SERVICE[1].HOST[1].PORT = 9002

+### Change password
+A password can expire in three different scenarios: time based, user based or admin based.
+The end result is always the same, the user will need to change the password on the next login, as their previous one has now expired.

+The password expiry mechanism can be triggered by sending a message like this:

+    MESSAGE_TYPE = EVENT_EXPIRE_USER_PASSWORD
+    DETAILS.USER_NAME = JohnWolf

+It is common for administrators to help users recover their account credentials by expiring the current User record `STATUS` with a new one-time password, and this action will force users to change it on their first login.
+In this case the message can optionally receive a one-time password like shown below:

+    MESSAGE_TYPE = EVENT_EXPIRE_USER_PASSWORD
+    DETAILS.USER_NAME = JohnWolf
+    DETAILS.PASSWORD = ******

 ### Rights polling
-The GUI can receive rights from a process called `AUTH_DATASERVER`.
-The view `USER_RIGHTS` displays all users and codes.
+The GUI can receive rights from a process called `GENESIS_AUTH_DATASERVER`.
+The view `ALL_USER_RIGHTS` displays all users and codes.
 A logged-in user should automatically set the Filter expression to be `USER_NAME`=='xxx' to receive push updates to user privileges.

 ## Entity management
 In the Genesis low-code platform, there are profiles, users and rights.
 A profile is a group of users, which can be permissioned.
 For example, you could have a SALES_TRADER group in which all users must have the same permissions.
 In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what you want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.

 Note the following:

-* 2-phase validation is not currently supported
-* metadata is not supported on the following transactions.
-  User/profile `STATUS` field can be set to `ENABLED`, `DISABLED`, `PASSWORD_EXPIRED` and `PASSWORD_RESET`.
-  `PASSWORD_EXPIRED` should prompt the user to enter a new password.
+* User `STATUS` field can be set to `ENABLED`, `DISABLED` or `PASSWORD_EXPIRED`.
+A User set up with `PASSWORD_EXPIRED` should prompt the user to enter a new password on next login.
-  `PASSWORD_RESET` should do the same but the server expects a blank "current password" field.
+* Profile `STATUS` field can be set to `ENABLED`, `DISABLED`.

 ### Insert profile